Mozambique Diving Holidays: An Overview

 Mozambique is a nation with a turbulent history.
 Located at the crossroads between the Middle East and India on the south-eastern coast of Africa, it was once a trading port for gold, ivory and slaves.
 Its fortunes took a turn for the worse in the last century: the former Portuguese colony gained independence in 1975, but was officially one of the poorest nations on earth.
 A period of socialist mismanagement and 15-year civil war did little to help, with peace finally coming only in 1992.

-Mozambique is now a destination on the up, thanks to a period of sustained stability since the civil war ended and a wealth of natural attractions - in particular its long stretches of unspoilt coastline.
-With their palm-fringed beaches and pristine coral reefs, the beautiful islands of the Bazaruto Archipelago in the south or the Quirimbas Archipelago in the north make the perfect diving holiday destination.
-The towns of the mainland have attractive Portuguese colonial-era architecture, and a colourful local culture.
+Mozambique is now a destination on the up thanks to a period of sustained stability since the civil war ended.
+Add to that a treasure chest of natural attractions, namely long stretches of unspoilt coastline and the beautiful islands of the Bazaruto Archipelago in the south and the Quirimbas Archipelago in the north.
+Think swaying palms, picture-perfect beaches and beautifully clear waters.

-The capital, Maputo, has many places of historical and cultural interest to explore, as well as restaurants specialising in seafood for which Mozambique is famous.
-There are game reserves of varying quality and these are seeing investment as the country aims to take on its neighbours (South Africa and Tanzania) at the 'bush and beach' game.
-For the time being, however, the prime attraction remains the 'beach' element, and particularly the immaculate lodges on the islands off the coast, all of which we have visited and can strongly recommend.
+The capital, Maputo, has many places of historical and cultural interest to explore and retains much of its colonial charm with cafe-dotted pavements and some lovely architecture, including the train station.
+The foodie scene here is also something to write home about, with many restaurants specialising in seafood, for which Mozambique is famous.
+The prime attraction, though, remains the 'beach' element, and particularly the immaculate lodges on the islands off the coast, all of which we have visited and can strongly recommend.